All Year: No

 Weatherwise April through September is the best period, but also later you'll be welcome.
-Robur is heated, so you can always find a warm and dry place if the weather is bad!
+This place is heated, so you can always find a warm and dry place if the weather is bad!

-Being able to smoothly communicate is really a must at The Oak!
+Being able to smoothly communicate is really a must!
 At least intermediate knowledge of English is needed, because not being able to speak and understand English well enough creates a lot of misunderstandings and unintended frustration.

 So please apply in English, and DO NOT use a translator, so that I have an idea of your level of English.
 Being honest about this really rewards!
 Thank you for your understanding.